CentOS-PaaS-SIG/contra-env-setup/README.md

-# Contra Pipeline Environment Setup :: minishift + pipeline or openshift + pipeline
+# Contra Pipeline Environment Setup :: minishift or OpenShift + OpenShift s2i templates + Jenkins pipelines
 ![CI-Pipeline](continuous-infra-logo.png)

-## What Does CI/CD Mean in the Context of the Continuous-infra Pipeline Project?

-This is the method for setting up minishift + pipeline to do local development.
-This will help in validating containers, shared pipeline libraries, and general code
+## Overview

+The intent of this setup is to provide a generic way to setup a minishift environment if required or provide an OpenShift endpoint to setup OpenShift s2i templates and Jenkins 2.0 pipelines from some other projects repo.
+Then the process is automated and a developer or project team can setup their environment with ease.

 ## Getting Started